 After the cage and the accessories have been cleaned, you’ll need to let everything dry off for a few minutes before refilling the cage with the bedding, as the bedding will get wet and soggy if it’s put into a moist cage.
 Hamsters can catch chills from contact with damp bedding, so it’s best to wait until it’s dry, then to refill the cage with bedding and put back all the clean accessories.

 The last things to do are to clean your hamster’s food bowl, clean your hamster’s water bottle, and then finally to refill them both and return them to their original places in the cage.
 If they aren’t cleaned regularly, then dirt can build up in both of them, and the bottle in particular can develop problems.
 Hamster water bottles can become blocked, preventing your hamster from having access to moisture.

 Now that everything is nice and tidy, you can put your hamster back in its cage.
-Some owners feel that their hamster is more comfortable if a little bit of soiled bedding is put back in with the clean bedding, so that some of the cage still has some of your hamster’s own scent in it.
+It's always good to transfer a little bit of the old, but unsoiled, bedding back in with the clean bedding, so that some of the cage still has some of your hamster’s own scent in it.
 You might want to try this, but in any case, your hamster will thank you for its lovely, clean home.
 Let your hamster get used to its freshly cleaned enclosure for a while rather than picking it up again too quickly.